MicrosoftDocs/sql-docs/docs/tools/synapse-pathway/synapse-translate-assessment.md

 ## Prerequisites

-This tutorial assumes you've already installed the Azure Synapse Translate MSI.
-If you need an introduction, see [Perform a Data warehouse code translation with Azure Synapse Translate](http://www.asp.net/mvc/overview/getting-started/introduction/getting-started).
+To complete this tutorial, make sure you've installed [Azure Synapse Pathway](synapse-pathway-download).
+If you need an introduction, see [Azure Synapse Pathway overview](azure-synapse-pathway-overview).

 ## Run the translation

-1. Launch the Azure Synapse Translate MSI.
-Follow steps as listed here to make sure you have the latest version the Azure Synapse Translate installer.
+1. Launch the Azure Synapse Pathway MSI.
+Follow steps as listed here to make sure you have the latest version the Azure Synapse Pathway installer.

 1. Select from one of the available sources, the ones that will be added soon are grayed out.
 1. In the Input directory folder, select browse and point the tool to the folder location of the **DDL** and **DML** scripts that need to be translated.